RallyRonnie/tag-management/README.md

 ### Other functions
 Tags can be bulk deleted or archived using the "Delete..." or "Archive..." bulk actions.

+NOTE:  The "Delete..." function uses a non-wsapi endpoint that can change without notice and may not work properly.
+Also, the
+"Delete..." function requires administrator permissions.

 A particular tag can be replaced by another with the "Replace With..." menu item on a single tag record.

 ### App settings